TV Meteorologist

 What is the process you go through in order to keep individuals updated on the weather?

-Asked by Lynn almost 9 years ago
+Asked by Lynn over 9 years ago

 We use the weather forecast models and the other tools mentioned in your other question to generate a forecast and then use television, radio and social media to share information.